 Agile vs Waterfall Methods Rate.

-That said, the main strengths of agile or lean development cycles are also their greatest weakness: every business process was designed for developers by developers.
-People from the business side without a coding background simply don’t get how these processes work.
+That said, the main strengths of Agile or Lean development cycles are also their greatest weakness: every business process was designed for developers by developers.
+People from the business side without a coding background simply don't get how these processes work.

-A lot of agile software development principles make unaffiliated people believe that having a team of rockstar engineers is all it takes to succeed.
+A lot of Agile software development principles make unaffiliated people believe that having a team of rockstar engineers is all it takes to succeed.
 They are, after all, capable of managing themselves effectively, covering their code in tests before deployment, and releasing the product.

 Why would a sane person invest in consecutive third wheels then?